PHPExpertsInc/RESTSpeaker/README.md

  ✔ Requests the application/json Content-Type
  ✔ Can get the last raw response
  ✔ Can get the last status code
  ✔ Will automagically pass arrays as JSON via POST, PATCH and PUT.
  ✔ Will automagically pass objects as JSON via POST, PATCH and PUT.
+ ✔ Implements Guzzle's PSR-18 ClientInterface interface.

 ## Testing